uaz-web/ceres/README.md

 # Ceres - Realtime Website Uptime Monitoring and Reporting
-Developed by the Campus Web Services Team at the University of Arizona
+Developed by the Campus Web Services Team at the University of Arizona.

 ### Description
 Ceres performs realtime uptime monitoring for a specificed list of URLs using serverless technologies.

 Ceres will notify a specified Slack Channel when an outage occurs.
 It will then send another notification when the outage is over, including an approximate duration of the outage.
-It will also keep a record of all incidents in a DynamoDB table which can be used for further analysis of trends over time.
+It will also keep a record of all incidents in a DynamoDB table which can be used for further analysis.

 ### Pre-requisites
+The following need to be installed and configured in order to deploy Ceres.
 * [Amazon Web Services Account](http://aws.amazon.com/)
 * [AWS CLI](https://aws.amazon.com/cli/)
 * [Local Terraform Installation](https://www.terraform.io/downloads.html)